Top 10 Best Kenyan Islands

 Manda Island

 Directly across the water (and visible from) Lamu Town, Manda Island marches to a very different beat when compared to other Kenyan islands.
-Its sand dunes, mangroves, 15th-century Takwa Ruins and local fishing villages are ripe for exploration, and you can even join a turtle conservation project.
+Its sand dunes, mangroves, 15th-century Takwa Ruins and local fishing villages are ripe for exploration, and you can even join a turtle-conservation project.
 Shela Beach, one of Kenya’s finest, is just across the water.
 Mini Manda Toto Island has some of northern Kenya’s best snorkeling as well.

-Paté Island
+7. Paté Island

 Paté Island.
 Source: flickr.com/photos/tripblog/3668466166

 Part of the Lamu Archipelago of far northern Kenya, and one of the lesser-known island escapes in the region, Paté captures that slow-paced tropical charm that the country’s north does so well.
-Elemental colors (deep-green coconut palms, deeper-blue ocean, white beaches, and red sand underfoot elsewhere) dominate here, and there’s an easy hospitality among the locals whose culture has yet to be swamped by tourism.
+Elemental colors (deep-green coconut palms, deeper-blue ocean, white beaches, and red sand underfoot elsewhere) dominate here.
+There’s an easy hospitality among the locals whose culture has yet to be swamped by tourism.
 Throw in some ruins, and the timeless villages of Paté and Siyu, and you may never wish to leave.

-Funzi Island
+8. Funzi Island

 Funzi Island.
 Source: flickr.com/photos/76781877@N00/36233771152

-You could be mistaken for thinking that every island near Kenya is all about swimming and snorkeling.
-Funzi, around 35km south of Diani Beach along Kenya’s southern coast, offers something a little different.
+You could be mistaken for thinking that every island in Kenya is all about swimming and snorkeling.
+Funzi, around 35km/22mi south of Diani Beach along Kenya’s southern coast, offers something a little different.
 Covered in mangroves, the island is best known for its excellent bird watching and croc- or dolphin-spotting tours.
 Of course, no one will object if you go for a swim or a snorkel while you’re here.

-Penguti Islands
+9. Penguti Islands

-Dolphins seen just off the Kisite-Mpunguti Marine National Park.
+Dolphins near the Kisite-Mpunguti Marine National Park.
 Source: flickr.com/photos/snake3yes/229915156

 The tiny Penguti Islands are part of the gorgeous Kisite-Mpunguti Marine National Park, which itself lies off the southern shore of Wasini.
 These two islets have that untouched splendor (albeit in miniature) that is so typical of Kenyan islands all along the coast.
-The islands are uninhabited and all the more beautiful for it.
+The islands are uninhabited and all the more lovely for it.
 Surrounding the islands are some of Kenya’s most spectacular coral reefs: watch for dolphins and turtles.

-Kirepwe Island
+10. Kirepwe Island

 Kayaking between mangroves in the Mida Creek area